-Core The pcp eoe.sw.eoe and pcp.sw.base

-subsystems must be installed on every PCP enabled host, that is, on both PCP monitor and pcp.sw.monitor subsystems must be installed on every PCP monitor host.
-Subsystems pcp_eoe.books.help and pcp.books.help should be installed to provide help support for the GUI monitoring tools; see the sgihelp(1)
+Core The pcp_eoe.sw.eoe and pcp.sw.base subsystems must be installed on every PCP enabled host, that is, on both PCP monitor and PCP collection systems.
+Monitor The pcp_eoe.sw.monitor and pcp.sw.monitor subsystems must be installed on every PCP monitor host.
+Subsystems pcp_eoe.books.help and pcp.books.help should be installed to provide help support for the GUI monitoring tools; see the sgihelp(1) man page.
+Collector No additional installation is required because the Performance Metrics Collection Daemon (pmcd) is in the pcp_eoe.sw.eoe subsystem.

-PCP collection systems.

-Monitor The pcp eoe.sw.monitor and

-man page.

-Collector No additional installation is required because the

-Performance Metrics Collection Daemon (pmcd) is

-in the pcp eoe.sw.eoe subsystem.

-Demo The pcp.sw.demo subsystems provide source

-code for example applications and PMDAs that serve as templates for developing new modules to extend the PCP coverage of performance metrics or the capabilities of monitoring tools.

-Other The other pcp.sw. subsystems provide the

-support for the optional PMDAs, and when required, need to be installed on the PCP collector host, and subsequently configured before they become active.

-Gift The pcp_gifts.sw. subsystems provide

-optional applications and services that may be

-individually installed as required.

-Documentation The pcp.man. and pcp.books. subsystems

-provide release notes, man pages, interactive tutorials, and IRIS InSight books, and may be installed as needed.
+Demo The pcp.sw.demo subsystems provide source code for example applications and PMDAs that serve as templates for developing new modules to extend the PCP coverage of performance metrics or the capabilities of monitoring tools.
+Other The other pcp.sw. subsystems provide the support for the optional PMDAs, and when required, need to be installed on the PCP collector host, and subsequently configured before they become active.
+Gift The pcp_gifts.sw. subsystems provide optional applications and services that may be individually installed as required.
+Documentation The pcp.man. and pcp.books. subsystems provide release notes, man pages, interactive tutorials, and IRIS InSight books, and may be installed as needed.

-For complete information on the installable software packages, see the Performance Co-Pilot release notes, available through the relnotes(1) or grelnotes(1) commands.
+For complete information on the installable software packages, see the Performance Co-Pilot release notes.
+For additional information, see the relnotes(1) or grelnotes(1) man pages.